 Project 2

-The presented project, identified as “Project 2”, was developed in 2020 by Célestin Hermez.
+The presented project, identified as “Project 2”, was developed in 2020 by Célestin Hermez (colocar referencia).
 The literature focus on a Tensorflow implementation, presenting the achieved results and also exposing bottlenecks.
-Nevertheless, the project also refers to machine learning techniques thar were used to compare results.
+Nevertheless, the project also refers to machine learning techniques that were used to compare results.

 Python was, as in the previous study, the chosen language to support all the development work, alongside a deep learning framework, which in this case, was Tensorflow.